 Cross-Tradition Context

 Across various traditions, the personal experience remains a core aspect of magical practice.
-Whether in ceremonial, shamanic, or folk magic, you's perceptions often is the primary indicator of success.
+Whether in ceremonial, shamanic, or folk magic, your perceptions often is the primary indicator of success.
 For instance, in Kabbalistic magic, the intuitive sense of spiritual illumination—akin to the experience of Ain Soph Aur—guides you.
-Similarly, modern magical systems like those described in I’s works recognize that cultivating a rich internal experience fosters a stronger connection with divine energies, planetary influences like Neptune, or angelic guides such as Ratziel. #
+Similarly, modern magical systems like those described in my works recognize that cultivating a rich internal experience fosters a stronger connection with divine energies, planetary influences like Neptune, or angelic guides such as Ratziel.

 Practical Notes for Practitioners